Castlevania: Games

-In 1997, Castlevania: Symphony of the Night and Castlevania Legends were launched for the PlayStation and Game Boy, respectively.
+In 1997, Castlevania: Symphony of the Night and Castlevania Legends were released for the PlayStation and Game Boy, respectively.
 Symphony of the Night introduced a major change to the gameplay, incorporating role-playing elements and a nonlinear map that the player could freely explore, which was previously seen in Simon's Quest and Nintendo's Metroid series.
 Elements of Symphony of the Night would influence the gameplay of future titles, beginning with the Game Boy Advance entries Circle of the Moon, Harmony of Dissonance, and Aria of Sorrow, which were released from 2001 to 2003.
 Aria of Sorrow received a 2005 sequel, Dawn of Sorrow for the Nintendo DS, which was followed by Portrait of Ruin (2006) and Order of Ecclesia (2008).

 Under the development of Konami's Kobe branch, the first game in the series to employ 3D graphics was Castlevania for Nintendo 64 in 1999, and it received an expansion called Castlevania: Legacy of Darkness later that year.
 In 2003, the next 3D Castlevania title, Lament of Innocence debuted for the PlayStation 2 with combat-oriented hack and slash gameplay that drew comparisons to Devil May Cry and retroactively, God of War.
 It was followed two years later by Castlevania: Curse of Darkness.

 A reboot of the franchise launched with Castlevania: Lords of Shadow in 2010, a multi-platform 3D action title developed by MercurySteam and co-produced by Hideo Kojima.
 It was followed by two sequels, Lords of Shadow – Mirror of Fate for Nintendo 3DS in 2013, and Lords of Shadow 2 in 2014.
-Lords of Shadow 2 was the last mainline game in the franchise to date, due to Konami shifting focus to mobile games and gambling in the 2010s.
+At the time, Lords of Shadow 2 was the last mainline game in the franchise before Konami shifted focus to mobile games and gambling in the 2010s.

 Rumors began circulating in 2021 that, following internal restructuring at Konami to refocus on PC and console games, a "reimagining" of the series was in development.
 In 2024, a remake of Haunted Castle was included in the compilation Castlevania Dominus Collection.
 Titled Haunted Castle Revisited, it was developed by M2, who previously worked on The Adventure ReBirth.
+A new game called Castlevania: Belmont's Curse, in development by Evil Empire and Motion Twin, will be released on October 15, 2026.